VienDinhCom/docker-vscode-fullstack/README.md

 #### One-Click, Consistent Dev Environments

-Spin up a full-stack development environment in seconds—no more “works on my machine” headaches.
+Spin up a full-stack development environment in seconds—no more `works on my machine headaches.
 Every developer gets the same stack, from backend to frontend, every time.

 #### VSCode in the Browser